 As urban sprawl and industrialization, slowly eat away at the natural habitats of wildlife across America the need for wildlife removal increases.
-In the not so distant past, wildlife removal focused on eliminating the potential threat to humans and property at the lowest cost.
+In the not so distant past, wildlife removal and chicago squirrel control companies focused on eliminating the potential threat to humans and property at the lowest cost.
 Attention to the welfare of the animal was of little concern particularly if the animal was dangerous.
 Happily, an attitude toward removing the offending animals, whether legitimately dangerous or merely annoying, has changed.

 Wildlife removal procedures, and the laws that govern them, vary greatly from state to state.
 Most state laws grant a significant amount of latitude to land and homeowners with respect to removing wildlife.
 However, along with this latitude, property owners are encouraged to make every possible effort to remove and relocate the animal safely.